heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/CONSIDERATIONS_FOR_A_DEVELOPMENT_ENVIRONMENT.md

 # Considerations for a development environment

+Here are some considerations to take into account when setting up your development environment.

+This list is not exhaustive and you may have other preferences.
+Feel free to adapt it to your needs.
+However, these are some good practices that can help you to be more productive and encouter less issues.

 ## Do not store your projets' sources on a cloud provider

 We highly recommend to **never store your projects' sources your files on